davatorium/rofi/doc/rofi-theme.5.markdown

     Listview requires user input to be unhidden.
 The list is still present and hitting accept will activate the first entry.

+## Listview widget

 The listview widget is special container widget.
-It has the following children:
+It has the following fixed children widgets:

 * 0 or more `element` widgets of the type box.
 * An optional `scrollbar` widget.
 This can be enabled using the scrollbar property.

+These cannot be changed using the `children` property.

-Each entry displayed by listview captured by a `box` called `element`.
-Each `element` can contain the following special widgets:
+Each entries displayed by listview are captured by a `box` called `element`.
+An `element` widget can contain the following special child widgets:

 * `element-icon`: An icon widget showing the icon associated to the entry.
 * `element-text`: A textbox widget showing the text associated to the entry.
 * `element-index`: A textbox widget that shows the shortcut keybinding number.

+By default the `element-icon` and `element-text` child widgets are added to the `element`.
+This can be modified using the `children` property.

-A child added with another name is seen as a `box`, this can be used to tweak how an entry looks when it expands to available space.
-This can be useful if there are multiple columns and on filtering the remaining columns should appear centered with a fixed width.
+A child added with another name is seen as a `box`, this can be used as dynamic padding to tweak how an entry looks when it expands to available space.

 #### listview text highlight